JoLynn Ratzlaff grew up attending stamp shows on family vacations.

 “It was something he loved to do,” Ratzlaff says.

 Ratzlaff is now 43, with children of her own.
-She inherited a portion of her late father's collection in 2014.
-The Clarkson native said she and her mom plan to volunteer in Dad's memory at the 133rd annual American Philatelic Society StampShow in Omaha next weekend.
+She inherited a portion of her late father’s collection in 2014.
+The Clarkson, Nebraska, native and her mom plan to volunteer in Dad’s memory at the 133rd annual American Philatelic Society StampShow in Omaha this weekend.

 “Hopefully, a lot of his friends will be there,” Ratzlaff says.